pnminh/kvm-docs/README.md

 $ sudo qemu-img resize /home/minhpn/kvm/fedora_cloud32/Fedora-Cloud-Base-32-1.6.x86_64.qcow2 +10G
 ```
 Make sure there is `no snapshot` taken for the VM, otherwise we cannot resize the disk.
+## KVM vs QEMU vs Libvirt
+- QEMU: Hypervisor/emulator, working by a special 'recompiler' that transforms binary code written for a given processor into another one (e.g. ARM in an x86 PC).
+QEMU also emulates peripheral components.
+- KVM: Linux kernel module, accelerating agent that optimizes QEMU hypervisor on different hardware achitectures.
+Working together with QEMU with hardware virtualiztion enabled, KVM takes care of CPU and memory, and QUEMU does that for peripherals.
+- Libvirt: Virtualization library that provides API library, a `libvirtd` deamon, and `virsh` CLI client.
 ## References:
 - [Fedora-Installing Virtualization package groups](https://docs.fedoraproject.org/en-US/Fedora/22/html/Virtualization_Getting_Started_Guide/ch06s02.html)
 - [Ubuntu KVM/Installation](https://help.ubuntu.com/community/KVM/Installation)